Student Dining Hall Policy

 The dining hall is considered common space in the College.
-Students must present a valid Student ID Card for swiping upon entry into the Servery.
-Your Student ID Card and selected meal plan are for your personal use only and are not transferable to anyone else.
-ID cards will be confiscated if presented by anyone other than the card owner.
-Misuse of ID Cards for entry into the Servery will be reported to the Office of the Dean of Students and may result in disciplinary proceedings or restriction of Dining Hall access.
+Students must present a valid T-Card for swiping upon entry into the Servery.
+Your T-Card and selected meal plan are for your personal use only and are not transferable to anyone else.
+T-Cards will be confiscated if presented by anyone other than the card owner.
+Misuse of T-Cards for entry into the Servery will be reported to the Office of the Dean of Students and may result in disciplinary proceedings or restriction of Dining Hall access.

 Removal of Food or Property

-Food and table ware (cutlery, dishes) may not be removed from the dining hall in any way (e.g., bags, Tupperware, etc).
+Food and table ware (cutlery, dishes, glasses, cups etc.) may not be removed from the dining hall in any way (e.g.., bags, Tupperware, etc).
 Failure to observe this will be reported to the Office of the Dean of Students and may result in disciplinary proceedings or restriction of Dining Hall access.
 Extended dining hall hours and unlimited access is intended to increase accessibility to the meal plan and removal of food will contribute to increases in cost.
 Exceptions include pre-arranged bagged meals and one piece of whole fruit.
-Food may not be shared with students or patrons who have not purchased entry into the Servery as consumption of food and beverages by those not paying for meals will only serve to drive up costs for all.
-At this time commuter students are not entitled to free tea or coffee from the Servery.

 All students and guests are required to clear their table and deposit dishes in the dish return depot prior to leaving the dining hall.

-- Appropriate attire and footwear must be worn in the dining hall and servery.
+- Appropriate attire, comprising of clothing and footwear, must be worn in the dining hall and Servery.

-- Actions which might jeopardize the safety of yourself or others is not permitted.
+- Actions which might jeopardize the safety of yourself or others are not permitted.

 - Roller Blades and/or skates may not be worn in the dining hall; skateboards or longboards and bicycles are not permitted.